abridged/collabland-dev/docs/onboading/launch-servers.md

 Refer to [Connecting discord bot](../notion-export/rocketfueldev/connecting-discord-bot.md) to create a discord bot and populate those values

-Then running
+Make sure you have a local redis server running check [Set up Redis](set-up-redis.md) and then you can run

 ```bash
 bash /bin/api-server.sh
 ```

-Will get the Api server started.
+Which will get the Api server started.

 Depending on your use case you might also want to launch the job-server , there's again a useful script at `bin/job-server` that you can run after replacing the values for the discord environment variables the same way you did when running the api server